-Individual countries are slated for review every four and a half years, with the United States scheduled for its second review in late April or early May of 2015.
+Individual countries are slated for review every four and a half years, with the United States scheduled for its second review in May 2015.
 UPR sessions take place at the HRC in Geneva, and are framed by reports submitted by national governments.
 The report submitted by the United States government for its UPR reflects interagency input and consideration of information collected from consultations with civil society and the American public.

 The Office of Website Management, Bureau of Public Affairs, manages this site as a portal for information from the U.S. State Department.